Victory rolls through the years – the 1940s style that lives on

 This week the Hair Historian looks back at Victory Rolls...

-Today, this retro style is a pin-up girl favourite, but once upon a time it was a way of injecting some glamour into a war-torn world, and bringing some style into working women’s life in the factories.
+Victory rolls are a 1940s hairstyle that was popular during WWII and known for their iconic sculpted curls that roll away from the face.
+Today, this retro style is a pin-up girl favourite that are popular for vintage-themed events, weddings, and editorial shoots, but once upon a time it was a way of injecting some glamour into a war-torn world, and bringing some style into working women’s life in the factories.

 Women were forced to wear hairnets, snoods and other protective headgear – all of which was very well, but it was hardly glamorous.
 That’s when women started getting innovative, and curling the hair that was still visible – creating rolls at the front of the head for a style that felt elegant, but which was still practical and didn’t get in the way of their work.